gerardoZS/senior-interview-topics/README.md

-# senior-interview-topics
+# Senior Software Engineer - Interview Topics

-A project to summarize the topics related to a senior software engineer interview
+A project to summarize the topics related to a senior software engineer interview.